-- Physical or verbal abuse of another member of the school community - The use of mobile phones / electronic devices whilst on the school site in accordance with the school's mobile phone policy. - Students bringing to school chewing gum, cigarettes, e-cigarettes (including eliquids) alcohol, illegal substances or fizzy drinks/energy drinks or any form of weapon. - Interference with other people's property - Vandalism, graffiti or theft - The selling of items for profit on the school premises without the permission of a member of the Senior Leadership Team
+- Physical or verbal abuse of another member of the school community - Child on child abuse - The use of mobile phones / electronic devices whilst on the school site in accordance with the school's mobile phone policy. - Students bringing to school chewing gum, cigarettes, e-cigarettes (including e-liquids) alcohol, illegal substances or fizzy drinks/energy drinks or any form of weapon. - Interference with other people's property - Vandalism, graffiti or theft - The selling of items for profit on the school premises without the permission of a member of the Senior Leadership Team